-Guests, including non-registered shareholders who have not duly appointed themselves as Proxyholder, may log in to the Meeting online as set out below.
+• Guests, including non-registered shareholders who have not duly appointed themselves as Proxyholder, may log in to the Meeting online as set out below.
 Guests can listen to the Meeting but are not able to vote or ask questions.
-To participate, guests must reserve their spot by registering online at https://forms.digicast.ca/form-61210/robex-2023, by 5:00 p.m.
-(Eastern Time) on Thursday June 22, 2023, at the latest.
-On the day of the Meeting, guests will be able to sign in by clicking on the live video webcast link and by entering the access code that will have been emailed to them on Tuesday June 27, 2023.
+To participate, guests must reserve their spot by registering online at https://forms.digicast.ca/form-74047/robex-2024, by 5:00 p.m.
+(Eastern Daylight Time) on Friday, June 21, 2024, at the latest.
+On the day of the Meeting, guests will be able to participate by using the live video webcast link that will have been emailed to them on Wednesday, June 26, 2024.
 The webcast will become available 15 minutes prior to the start of the Meeting.
 If you encounter any difficulties accessing the virtual Meeting during the sign-in process or during the Meeting, please call the technical support number that will be posted on the virtual Meeting login page.